-Tab and Shift-Tab: Move from menu to menu forward or backward without using function keys.

-Space and Shift-Space: Cycle through the list of choices.
+- Tab and Shift-Tab Move from menu to menu forward or backward without using function keys. - Space and Shift-Space Cycle through the list of choices.
 Same as Enter and Shift-Enter.

-Parameters that are changed are executed as soon as that field is exited.
-Page resets may occur when certain choices are made in Setup.
+Parameters are changed and executed as soon as that field is exited.
+Page resets may occur when certain choices are made in Setup, and the screen will temporarily become blank while the terminal processes.